Crazy Penguin Catapult: Crazy Penguin Wars

 The last entry to the series, introduced to Facebook and iOS in 2012, was an online multiplayer game heavily inspired by the Worms series.
 Penguins could use a variety of weapons to deal direct damage, collapse structures, sink other players into water, off the cliffs, and cause fall damage.
 New weapons required their recipes be researched with various combinable ingredients in order to be crafted.

 Reception

 Crazy Penguin Catapult was received with generally positive reviews.
-An IGN review compliments the music and effects as "very well done" but also that "music does loop quite a bit and may feel too repetitive to some players."
+An IGN review compliments the music and effects as "very well done" but notes that "music does loop quite a bit and may feel too repetitive to some players."
 Pocket Gamer considers the catapulting part "a bit weak", but the addition of the strategy mode to have bulked the game out as "attractive and pleasantly playable package".
 TheAPPera calls it "a quirky and addictive game involving throwing penguins off catapults and targeting angry polar bears.
 Top off with the cute soundtrack and effects, and you get one insanely fun game!"
-Airgamer verdicted that "All animations are lovingly designed and look very funny."
+Airgamer stated that "All animations are lovingly designed and look very funny."

 Crazy Penguin Catapult 2 saw similar success but was criticized for lack of innovation.
 Gamezebo rated the iOS version of Crazy Penguin Wars 4 stars out of 5.